-- Establishing Clear Goals, Objectives and Tasks - o Time Period - o Student-focused - o S.M.A.R.T.
-(Specific, Measurable, Achievable, Reality-based, Time bound) - Communication and Information to accelerate progress - Support for individuals and teams to perform and deliver - Accurate & Successful Delivery (meeting/exceeding student requirements & support requirements) - o Accuracy (Getting it done right) - o Success (Getting it done) - o The Power of AS (Accuracy and Success)
+- Establishing Clear Goals, Objectives and Tasks - o Time Period - o Customer-focused - o S.M.A.R.T.
+(Specific, Measurable, Achievable, Reality-based, Time bound) - Communication and Information to accelerate progress - Support for individuals and teams to perform and deliver - Accurate & Successful Delivery (meeting/exceeding customer requirements & support requirements) - Accuracy (Getting it done right) - Success (Getting it done) - The Power of AS (Accuracy and Success)

-In a Unity of Effort framework the Core Questions, Meeting-before-the-Meeting and TEAM NINE Approach are key leadership practices.
+In a Unity of Effort framework the Core Questions, Meeting-before-the-Meeting and TEAM NINE Approach are leadership practices.
 For leaders, it is suggested that conducting Meetings-before-the-Meeting be included in organizational policies.